Installation

 - Claude Code, Cursor, or Windsurf — At least one AI coding tool

-Installation Methods
+Manual Installation

 ekkOS CLI

-The CLI provides everything you need: automated setup, API proxy, hooks, session tracking, context management, and usage analytics.
+The CLI provides everything you need: automated setup, API proxy, session tracking, context management, and usage analytics.
 This is the recommended way to use ekkOS with Claude Code.

 What the CLI deploys